noirello/bonsai/docs/index.rst

 * Uses LDAP libraries (OpenLDAP and WinLDAP) written in C for faster processing.
 * Simple pythonic design.
 * Implements an own dictionary-like object for mapping LDAP entries that makes easier to add and modify them.
-* Works with various asynchronous library (like asnycio, gevent).
+* Works with various asynchronous library (like asyncio, gevent).

 Contents